psnakhwa/Responder_Slack_Bot/DEPLOY.md

 [Alternate Flow] :
 * If the issue number given by us doesn’t exist for a given repo bot should reply that "issue does not exist"
+* If the id of the selected employee is not from the given recommendations, bot will prompt you to put correct id.
+Failure of that will not allow you to proceed forward or even implement usecase 2 or 3.

 #### Usecase 2 Testing
 * We should provide bot, filename of the code requiring modifications using 2nd valid command * find contributors for file*.